HasanMhdAmin/getSLD/README.md

 * https://www.example.co.uk
 * example.com

-and you need the output to be only the host name, in the previous example the result for all domains should be **`example`**.
+The output to be only the host name, in the previous example the result for all domains should be **`example`**.